valencik/mastersAPSC/documents/thesis/thesis.md

 The `<AUTHORS >` field is a comma separated list of author names.
 The author list is the key component in doing any sort of graph analysis of the data.
 The `<TITLE   >` field is a free text field representing the title of the reference with a custom set of abbreviations for special characters like Greek letters.
-These abbreviations are detailed in the NSR coding manual, and have been translated to their LaTeX counterparts in this work.
+These abbreviations are detailed in the NSR coding manual, and have been translated to their \LaTeX counterparts in this work.
-Temporarily jumping ahead, the `<DOI     >` field contains the digital object identifier code that uniquely links to the source document.
+The `<DOI     >` field contains the digital object identifier code that uniquely links to the source document.
-The remaining two fields, `<KEYWORDS>` and `<SELECTRS>` have the most structure and require special attention (given in section [Keyword Abstracts](#keyword-abstracts).
+The two fields, `<KEYWORDS>` and `<SELECTRS>` have the most structure and require special attention which is given in section [Keyword Abstracts](#keyword-abstracts).

 %- NSR to JSON
 Transforming the NSR data to JSON is possible with a series of search and replace commands using regular expressions.